 Amsterdam is undeniably the shopping capital of the Netherlands.
 Besides the diverse mix of trendy, antique, modern, luxury, cheap, second-hand, lavish and everything in between, what makes shopping in Amsterdam so fun is the different personalities that emerge from each of the city's main shopping districts.

-I've outlined my top Amsterdam shopping areas below, but take note: these don't even include the many open-air markets that deserve a category all their own.
+We’ve outlined our top Amsterdam shopping areas, but take note: these don't even include the many open-air markets that deserve a category all their own.
 Whether you're window shopping or out to drop some serious cash, you're in for a complete range of choices with these picks.
-Happy hunting!

 01 of 10

 Best for: Scenic, uniquely Amsterdam shopping experience

 The quaint "Nine Streets" area is by far our favorite shopping spot in Amsterdam, not just for its picturesque location; they straddle the Herengracht, Keizersgracht, and Prinsengracht in Amsterdam's Central Canal Ring--but for its original and diverse selection of stores.
 You'll never tire of strolling the hand-laid brickwork lanes, dotted with designer boutiques, cozy cafés, vintage stores and specialty shops.
 Look for "De 9 Straatjes" on the street signs and pick up a district shopping map from any of the charming retailers.

 Best for: Trendy shopping in the Eastern Canal Belt